Maithil Vivah: Procedures in marriage

+Matrika Puja at Kohabar Ghar by bride's mother.

 The procedure of the marriage in the tradition of the Maithil Vivah starts with Parichhan.
 During the Parichhan, the groom is asked some practical questions related to the domestic life by the Bidhkari and some ladies relatives of the bride.
+During the procedure, some Maithili folk Parichhan Geet are also sung by the ladies.
 After the Parichhan process, the groom is taken into Kohabar Ghar.
 The Kohabar Ghar is a special room in the house of the bride where Kuldevata is established and the rituals of the marriage is performed.
+It is decorated with Mithila paintings and arts also known as Madhubani paintings or art.
+The floor of the Kohabar Ghar is decorated by Aripan paintings.
 In the Kohabar Ghar, first of all the process of Naina-Jogin is conducted.
 In the Naina-Jogin process, the bride and sister-in-law are hid under some clothes and the groom has to identify the future wife and the sister-in-law without seeing them.
 In this process, the groom's discerning eye is tested.
 Apart from the test, the ladies relatives of the bride take enjoyments from this process.

+Performance of Chumavan ritual by five women to the married couple.